mesosphere/dcos-docs-site/pages/ksphere/dispatch/1.3/quickstart/hello-world-in-cue/index.md

 See full reference of a [Dispatchfile](../../references/pipeline-config-ref/).

-After setting up dispatch, adding relevant credentials, and creating `helloworld` repository, we can move on to running our CI.
+After setting up Dispatch, adding relevant credentials, and creating `helloworld` repository, we can move on to running our CI.

 # Continuous Integration in Action

 After creating your `Dispatchfile`, you can push it to a branch of your choice and create a pull request against default branch (or any branch).
 When you executed the `dispatch ci create repository` command in earlier sections, `Dispatch` repository controller created a [webhook in your GitHub repository](https://developer.github.com/webhooks/).
 This webhook enables Dispatch to receive events (such as pull request events) from GitHub.
 When you create a Pull Request, a `PullRequest` event is posted to `Dispatch` and this in turn triggers a pipeline to run `unit-test-simple` task as declared in your `Dispatchfile`.
-If you make a comment on the pull request that starts with `/test` then this would have a similar effect (useful in cases where you want to rerun a flaky CI test).
+If you make a comment on the Pull Request that starts with `/test` then this would have a similar effect (useful in cases where you want to rerun a flaky CI test).
 Make such a comment and the build status should be reflected shortly on your Pull Request as soon as the build is scheduled.
 See [the troubleshooting guide](../../troubleshooting/) if you are having problems.

 You can look at [logs](../../operations/logging) of various dispatch components as well as pipelines.